-- (q) for investments in any Variable Distribution Classes, there will be no applicable Hurdles and Reference Asset Gains.
-Each year a cap may be placed on the Reference Asset Level, and accordingly may cap the value of the potential annual Distributions that an Investor may realise at the end of each Distribution Period; - (r) the rate of the indicative and minimum performance caps for both Fixed and Variable Distribution Classes will be made available on the Fund's website.
+- (r) the rate of the indicative and minimum performance caps for both Fixed and Variable Distribution Classes will be made available on the Fund's website.
 Actual performance caps for each Class will be set on or before the Swap Start Date which is on or around the relevant Unit Issue Date for that Class.
-The potential returns from an investment will be greater than the interest rate charged on the credit facilities described in subparagraphs 22(t) to (u); - (s) if the actual performance cap of a unit is less than the minimum performance cap outlined in the PDS, then an Investor's participation into the scheme in respect of that unit will be terminated.
-The consequences of this termination include the termination of the Loan and Put Option Agreement and the refund of the prepaid interest and, for Distribution Period 1, the refund of the Loan Establishment Fee;
+The potential returns from an investment will be greater than the interest rate charged on the credit facilities described in subparagraphs 20(t) to (u); - (s) if the actual performance cap of a unit is less than the minimum performance cap outlined in the PDS, then an Investor's participation into the scheme in respect of that unit will be terminated.
+The consequences of this termination include the termination of the Loan and Security Agreement and the refund of the prepaid interest and, for Distribution Period 1, the refund of the Loan Establishment Fee;